robfatland/costnotify/instructions/README.md

             * Attach existing policies directly > Create policy (new tab)
                 * **JSON** tab
                 * Copy-paste the policy shown below into the text box (replacing the example text)
+                    * This produces an error message: Correct the bucket name entry

 ```
 {